waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 ## Configuration for Testing the Client with a Local Crossbar and Repo Service

-The `Pangalaxian` desktop application can be tested using a local crossbar server and repository service (`pangalactic.repo.pger`) by configuring it as
+The `Pangalaxian` desktop application can be tested using a local crossbar server and repository service (`pangalactic.vger.vger`) by configuring it as
 follows:

 0. start up the client (which creates its home directory)
 1. stop the client and cd to its home directory
-2. copy or link the local crossbar server's `server_cert.pem` file to the client's home directory, replacing any `server_cert.pem` that was there.
+2. copy or link the `localhost` `server_cert.pem` file to the client's home directory, replacing any `server_cert.pem` that was there.
 3. edit the `config` file:
-    - set 'host' to 'localhost'
+    - set 'host' to `localhost`
-    - set 'port' to the port that crossbar is running on
+    - set 'port' to the port that crossbar is running on (`8080` is default)
 4. start up the client again using the flags:
     - '-t' (test mode)
     - '-d' (debug level logging)
-    - '-n' ('pger' will stand in for the admin service)

 You should now be able to log in to your local crossbar and access your local repository service.

-## Package Installation and Management

-The `conda` package manager is used to manage the installation and updating of `pangalactic` for both the client and server.

-### Client Installation and Updates

-For the Windows platform, `conda-constructor` is used to create an installer for the client package.
-When run, the installer creates a `conda` installation (which includes `conda` itself) in the user's home directory.

-The client includes a self-updating mechanism that can be invoked from the menu by the user and will use conda to check for updates to the package in the pre-configured `conda` repository.
-The client update process works as follows:

-#### Server-Initiated

-0.  upon login, client issues rpc checking for new version release
-1.  server response includes new release metadata with `schema_changed` flag
-2.  if schema changed:
-    - serialize all objects (db-independent form)
-    - backup the serialized objects (old schema) into yaml file(s)
-3.  install new version
-4.  restart cattens (i.e. tell user to restart; offer to exit now)
-5.  at startup, the client compares its `state['schema_version']` to the package version and, if different, it checks whether the schema has been modified (same as step 1); if it has, the client looks for a serialized data file.
-6.  if a serialized data file is found, the client checks to see if the current version is found in the `mappings.fns` dictionary; if it is, the client imports the serialized data and runs the conversion function `mappings.fns[version]` on the data, then deserializes it; if the version is not found in the `mappings.fns` dictionary, it means that no conversion function is required for the schema mod, so the data is simply deserialized as is (which loads it into the db).

-#### Client-Initiated

-0.  the client package is updated, either by:
-    [a] the client's menu item "Tools/Update <client name>..." or [b] by using `conda update <client name>..." at the command line
-1.  the client reloads the `mapping` module and checks whether the package version is in the `mappings.schema_mods` version list -- if so, its schema has been modified
-2.  if the schema changed, the client serializes all db data to a file
-3.  restart cattens (i.e. tell user to restart; offer to exit now)
-4.  replicate steps [5] and [6] above.

-### Repository Service Installation and Updates
+## Repository Service Installation and Updates

 Since the repository service is only supported on Linux and does not have a GUI, the server package is installed and updated using the `conda` command line